joseeliaschavez/java-rest-api-template/README.md

 considered a better practice for dependency injection, as it makes the dependencies explicit and allows for easier testing and immutability.

-For this template, we've chosen to use field injection to leverage Lombok's auto constructor generation.
-We added a [config rule](./lombok.config) to tell Lombok to copy desired annotations on the private fields to the constructor on code generation.
+For this template, we're using constructor injection by leveraging Lombok's auto constructor generation.
+We added a [config rule](./lombok.config) telling Lombok to copy desired annotations from the private fields to the constructor on code generation.

 ## Entity Relationships